The Most Beautiful Beaches on Long Island, NY

 The beach also has facilities such as a playground for kids, fishing, and skiing during winter.

-Hither Hills is one of the most popular beaches in Long Island, so if you wished to visit, make sure you make reservations, like five or six months early.
+Hither Hills is one of the most popular beaches in Long Island, so if you wish to visit, make sure you make reservations, like five or six months early.

 Located on Fire Island, Ocean Beach borders the Atlantic Ocean on one side and Great South Bay.
 The island is car-free and can only be accessed via a ferry ride from Bay Shore.

 Ocean beach is known for its warm ocean currents that make it possible to swim even in October.